5 Reasons You Should Take A Career Break Abroad At Fifty

 How about taking a career break abroad?

-What the heck is a career break?
+So what the heck is a career break?

 Simply put a career break is dedicated time away from work.